 The Windows operating system is cleverly laid out so that when you go looking for something, it’s path for finding it has some common sense attached to it.
-But the Windows operating system also has lots of stuff, and thus there are lots of different places and paths that one would need to follow should they ever find their way around the whole thing.
+But Windows is also thought of as a feature-rich OS, and thus there are lots of different places and paths that one would need to follow should they ever become dexterous enough to find their way around the whole thing.

-Knowing your way around Windows doesn’t involve a ridiculously high IQ.
+Knowing your way around Windows doesn’t need to involve a ridiculously high IQ.
 All you need is some practice and continued learning, so you begin to remember where these places are.

 Windows 10 Indexing Options

-When you’ve made the changes, you then need to click on the “OK” button at the bottom of the dialog box for them to be applied and saved.
+6. When you’ve made the changes, you then need to click on the OK button at the bottom of the dialog box for them to be applied and saved.

 Adding Specific folders to Windows Search Index

 1. Instead of adding the entire C: drive, you can also just add folders or more specific locations on the C: drive.
 Just double-click on the Windows C: drive entry to get started.